-Visitors to the Buffalo AKG Art Museum (formerly known as the Albright-Knox Art Gallery) can expect to see much more than a name change when the greatly expanded and renewed campus opens to the public in June 2023.
+Visitors to the Buffalo AKG Art Museum (formerly known as the Albright-Knox Art Gallery) can expect to see much more than a name change when stepping through the doors of the greatly expanded and renewed campus.
 After more than three years and a $230 million capital campaign this venerable institution has been dramatically transformed.

 “The Buffalo AKG Art Museum’s new campus enables us to serve tens of thousands more visitors every year,” says Peggy Pierce Elfvin Director Janne Sirén.
 “The museum will be more welcoming, inclusive, thought-provoking, and fun than ever before.”

 The more welcoming and inclusive museum will offer free admission to the Seymour H. Knox Building and the new Ralph C. Wilson Town Square, a 6,000 square-foot community gathering space that’s highlighted by Common Sky, a stunning new sculpture that covers the former outdoor sculpture garden.
 Adjacent to the Town Square, visitors will find the Creative Commons, a multigenerational learning and play space featuring a LEGO build station where visitors can create with LEGO bricks, scan their creations and see what they have made on a nearby digital screen.
 Creative Commons is the result of the first ever philanthropic partnership between the LEGO Foundation and a fine art museum.